nmarcy-del/m2-AdminUiColorSwap/README.md

 # m2-AdminUiColorSwap

-Magento custom admin theme color module.
+Magento 2 custom admin theme color module.
-Used to swap color (compatible magento 2.4.5-p1 and below)
+Used to swap color (tested compatible magento 2.4.5-p1 and below)

 You can use pre-selected admin theme (4 color) or choose each color with a color picker.